Skip advert

 Advertisement - Article continues below

 The battery can be DC rapid-charged at speeds of up to 130kW, allowing you to add more than 140 miles of range in 30 minutes.
 AC home charging tops out at 22kW – fast enough for a 10-100 per cent recharge to be completed in around four hours.
-There’s no heat pump tech to speak of but Renault has implemented a unique battery thermal management system that it claims is more efficient.
-The battery itself is made up of 12 separate modules that can be removed, repaired or replaced individually, theoretically making it easier and cheaper to fix should something go wrong.
+There’s no heat pump, but Renault has implemented a unique battery thermal management system that it claims is more efficient.
+The battery consists of 12 separate modules that can be removed, repaired, or replaced individually, theoretically making it easier and cheaper to fix should something go wrong.

 Load space and practicality